-produce materials for clinical trials, including for our Phase 2 clinical compound, a rebeccamycin analogue.
+We currently do not have manufacturing capabilities or experience necessary to produce materials for clinical trials, including for our Phase 2 clinical compound, a rebeccamycin analogue.
 We intend to rely on collaborators and third-party contractors to produce materials necessary for preclinical and clinical testing.
 We will rely on selected manufacturers to deliver materials on a timely basis and to comply with applicable regulatory requirements, including the FDA's current Good Manufacturing Practices, or GMP.
 These manufacturers may not be able to produce material on a timely basis or manufacture material at the quality level or in the quantity required to meet our development timelines and applicable regulatory requirements.
 If we are unable to contract for production of sufficient quantity and quality of materials on acceptable terms, our planned clinical trials may be delayed.
 Delays in preclinical or clinical testing could delay the filing of our INDs and the initiation of clinical trials that we have currently planned.
-In addition, our outsourcing efforts with respect to manufacturing clinical supplies will result in a dependence on our suppliers to timely manufacture and deliver sufficient quantities of materials produced under GMP conditions to enable us to conduct planned clinical trials, and if possible to bring products to market in a timely manner.
+In addition, our outsourcing efforts with respect to manufacturing clinical supplies will result in a dependence on our suppliers to timely manufacture and deliver sufficient quantities of materials, and if possible to bring products to market in a timely manner.